The Catacombs of Paris were originally limestone quarries, mined for the construction of the most famous buildings and bridges in Paris.

 The bones of exhumed bodies were stacked neatly in various rooms creating kilometres of walls composed entirely of human remains.

 The tour of the Catacombs is deep underground.
-The walking route is about 2km, about 1.25 miles and the average independent visit takes around 45 minutes.
+The walking route is about 2km, about 1.25 miles and the average independent visit takes around one hour.

 You will first descend 130 steps down to the Catacombs and then at the end it's an 83-step climb to street level.
 There are no lifts and the tour is not suitable for those without full mobility.